 We focus on our patients and are keen to support them any way we can.
 This includes:

 - Catering for patients with disabilities.
-We have mobility parking on both sides of the building, a ramp entrance in the King Street car park and automatic opening doors through the pharmacy entrance.
+We have mobility parking on both sides of the building, a ramp entrance in the King Street car park and automatic opening doors at both entrances.
 Wheel chairs are available on request.

 - Two parent parks are located close to the medical centre entrances on Ranolf and King Streets

 - A bicycle rack by the main entrance of the practice on Ranolf Street for your ease and convenience